 What is the 42nd Amendment Act?

 Our Indian Constitution is unique for its content and spirit.
-The Constitution of India decides the rule of the land and is taken as supreme law of the land.
+The Constitution of India decides the rule of the land and is taken as the supreme law of the land.
 The constituent assembly that was behind formulating our Constitution has also given scope for amendments in it with time.
 Hence, the Indian Constitution of what it is today has undergone substantive changes on account of several amendments.
 The act also called The Constitution Act, 1976 is termed as one of the most controversial acts in the history of amendments to the Indian Constitution.
 It amended/ introduced various provisions given below:

 - Attempted to reduce the power of the Supreme Court and the High Courts

 - Laid down Fundamental Duties for citizens